ToHe-MT/LibraryApp/README.md

 # LibraryApp

-This Project are tutorials by ODIN Project, built using Express.js, EJS Templating languange, and MongoDB (Mongoose)
+This Project are tutorials by ODIN Project, built using Express.js, PUG / Jade Templating languange, and MongoDB (Mongoose)

 ## Express App Setup